 Post-Graduate Adult Gerontology Clinical Nurse Specialist Certification, Certification

 Nurses who hold a graduate degree in nursing can apply to the Adult CNS Post-Graduate Certification program.

-- Upon acceptance, the Program Coordinator will complete a Gap Analysis to evaluate prior education and practice (as applicable) in order to determine an individual course of study.
+- Upon acceptance, the Program Director will complete a Gap Analysis to evaluate prior education and practice (as applicable) in order to determine an individual course of study.
 The completion of required didactic courses and clinical hours will depend upon waived credits and/or clinical hours.

 - Depending upon the number of courses transferred in, Certification as an Adult-Gerontology Acute Care Clinical Nurse Specialist may be completed in one year.